 - If you think your friend or family member’s email has been hacked, let them know so that they can inform their contacts and warn them not to send money.

-How about a free vacation this summer?
+How about a free vacation?

 Of course, the email scam above isn’t the only way fraudsters try to trick you into parting with your money.
 There are plenty of “free vacation” scams and other ways that criminals try to steal from you: